 Born in Hartford, Connecticut, Jane O’Leary has been resident in Ireland since 1972.
 A founding member of Aosdána, Ireland’s state-sponsored academy of creative artists, she is a graduate of Vassar College and holds a PhD in composition from Princeton University, where she studied with Milton Babbitt among others.
 She was awarded an Honorary Doctor of Music Degree by the National University of Ireland in 2007.

 As artistic director and pianist of Concorde ensemble, Jane O’Leary has been nurturing the development of new music in Ireland and promoting its performance worldwide since 1976.
-She was a founding member of Music for Galway and is currently a Director of The Galway Music Residency and a member of Udarás na hOllscoile Gaillimh.
+She was a founding member of Music for Galway and is currently a Director of The Galway Music Residency.

 O’Leary’s music has been selected on several occasions for performance at the ISCM World New Music Days and has been performed at prestigious international festivals and venues, including the Kennedy Center, Washington DC; the Lincoln Center and Carnegie Hall, NY; the Chicago Cultural Center; Centre Culturel Irlandais, Paris; Spitalfields Festival, London; West Cork Chamber Music Festival.
 The RTÉ National Symphony Orchestra featured her music on their debut tour of the USA in 2003.

-Following international competition, her music was recently selected for performance in NY with mise-en ensemble and at the Parma Music Festival 2015.
-Recent performances have also included Sydney, Chicago, Paris, Bucharest, Passau and Tallinn.
+Following international competition, her music was selected for performance in New York at the MISE-EN Music Festival 2017 and at the Parma Music Festival 2015.
+Recent performances worldwide have also included Rome, London, Baden (Switzerland), Vittoria (Spain), Chicago, Paris and Bucharest.

-A CD of O’Leary’s chamber music was released on the Capstone label in 2007 featuring performances by the RTÉ Vanbrugh Quartet, ConTempo Quartet, Concorde, Paul Roe and Garth Knox.
-Her music features on CDs released in recent years with performances by Paul Roe and ConTempo Quartet (Quartz), Amstel Quartet, Concorde (Parma), Isabelle O'Connell (Diatribe), John Feeley and Laura Chislett.
+In 2017 Navona Records released a CD of O'Leary's chamber music performed by members of Concorde and ConTempo Quartet - 'the passing sound of forever'.
+A CD of her chamber music was released in 2007 on the Capstone label featuring performances by the RTÉ Vanbrugh Quartet, ConTempo Quartet, Concorde, Paul Roe and Garth Knox.
+Her music also features on CDs with performances by Hugh Tinney (RTE lyric fm), Paul Roe and ConTempo Quartet (Quartz), Amstel Quartet, Concorde (Navona), Isabelle O'Connell (Diatribe), John Feeley and Laura Chislett.